-The Exploration Results in this report have been compiled by Adam Jones who is a Member of the Australian Institute of Geoscientists (MAIG).
-Adam Jones has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity which he is undertaking, to qualify as a Competent Person as defined in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
-He consents to the inclusion in this report of these matters based on the information in the form and context in which it appears.
+The Maiden JORC Inferred Resource referred to in this announcement was first reported by Nagambie Resources in the ASX announcement dated 20 May 2024.
+The Competent Person for the 20 May 2024 announcement was Adam Jones and Adam Jones is also the Competent Person for this updated November 2024 JORC Inferred Resource.
+Adam Jones is not an employee or related party of Nagambie and he works independently for Adam Jones Geological Services.
+Results in this report have been compiled by Adam Jones who is a Member of the Australian Institute of Geoscientists (MAIG).
+Adam Jones has sufficient experience, which is relevant to the style of mineralisation and type of deposit under consideration and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (The JORC Code).
+He consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.